PhoenixTales/phoenix-docs/vision/gothic-defined.md

 <p class="subtext">In the lore documentation the actual goths from early medieval times will play a role and will be pointed out as an inspiration, but here we want to focus on gothic as a style.</p>

 Gothic as a term in relation to the *style* of GOTHIC as a game is not primarily refering to later high gothic architecture nor to the modern gothic subculture.
-The primary influence is that of gothic fiction, which is based on a romanticised view of the past, of decay and of the signs of time.
+The primary influence is that of gothic fiction, which is based on a romanticised view of the past, of decay, of the signs of time.
 Destruction, ruins, rust and patina are what gothic stories are clad in.
-In this regard, I compare gothic as a *visual* style to the japanese wabi-sabi aesthetics, with the difference that gothic contains horrific or terrific elements and that the very style that is idealised in wabi-sabi and romanticised by gothic authors is here at the same time used as a robe for the terror of the story (and in a game of the simulated world and life).
+In this regard we compare gothic as a *visual* style to the japanese wabi-sabi aesthetics, with the difference that gothic contains horrific or terrific elements and that the very style that is idealised in wabi-sabi and romanticised by gothic authors is here at the same time used as a robe for the terror of the story (and in a game of the simulated world and life).

-In 04/2000, zoks.de released a preview titled: "GOTHIC - The Aesthetics of Evil" of which we want to quote some meaningful lines:
+In 04/2000, Terrorian released a preview on zoks.de, titled: "[GOTHIC - The Aesthetics of Evil](https://gothicarchive.org/previews/2000/04_2000_zoks.de.txt)" of which we quote some meaningful lines:

 <!--> What actually is and means "gothic"?
 In architecture it's those pointed arcs [...], but that hardly helps us to explain the game.
 Rather the (english) gothic novel of the 18th century: Mary Shellys "Frankenstein" is the most popular "gothic novel" - it develops further till Edgar Allen Poe, Howard Phillips Lovecraft, Dostojewski, as well as George Orwell.-->